Iced Coffee vs Iced Latte: the Ultimate Chilled Showdown

 Iced lattes are known for their versatility, with endless customization options ranging from plant-based milks like oat or almond to flavored syrups like vanilla and caramel.

-These choices make iced lattes particularly appealing to health-conscious and trend-savvy consumers.
+These choices make them particularly appealing to health-conscious and trend-savvy consumers.
 Latte trends highlight the rise of plant-based variations and seasonal flavors like pumpkin spice and peppermint mocha.

 Key differences between iced coffee and iced latte